johanberntsson/ozmoo/documentation/manual/manual.md

 Special values: 0 = same as background colour (default), 1 = same as foreground colour.
 If the game itself changes the screen colours, as it may do in Z5+ games, values 0 and 1 mean the border changes too.

     -cc:(Cursor color)
 Cursor colour: This picks the Z-code colour for the cursor shown when waiting for player input.
+1 = same as foreground colour (default).
+If the game itself changes the screen colours, as it may do in Z5+ games, value 1 mean the cursor changes too.

     -dmdc: (same as -dc but for darkmode)